As a student-athlete, Pineda helped lead the Chants to the 2012 Big South tournament title

 2012 NCAA Athens Regional Practice

-Kelley Green is in her fourth year as the head softball coach at Coastal Carolina University.
+Kelley Green is in her fifth year as the head softball coach at Coastal Carolina University.

-In her third season, Green guided the Chanticleers to their most successful campaign in more than a decade as they finished with a 44-20 overall record, won the Big South Conference Tournament and notched a victory in NCAA Regional play.
+In 2012, Green guided the Chanticleers to their most successful campaign in more than a decade as they finished with a 44-20 overall record, won the Big South Conference Tournament and notched a victory in NCAA Regional play.
 The 44 wins equaled the single-season school record set in 1994.
 The Chants finished second in the conference in the regular season and then went 5-1 in the Big South Tournament, capped by a 4-1 win over Charleston Southern for their first conference tourney title since 2006.
 Returning to the NCAA Regionals for the first time in six seasons, Coastal rebounded from an opening-game loss to host Georgia and defeated Georgia Southern 2-1 for its first NCAA Regional win since 2000.
 The Chants' season ended the following game with a 5-3 loss to North Carolina.
 Green recorded her 400th career collegiate victory on February 11th when the Chanticleers beat George Mason 4-3.
-Green takes a 442-218 career record into the 2013 season, including a 96-84 mark at Coastal.
 Under Green, three Chants earned First Team All-Big South Conference honors in 2012 as pitcher Kiana Quolas and utility player Sarah Maples joined third baseman and Big South Freshman of the Year Kory Hayden.

 During her second season at the helm of the program, Green led the Chants to a 25-34 overall record and a fifth place finish in the Big South Conference with a record of 7-11.
 The Chants had a strong showing at the 2011 Big South Softball Championship, pulling off two upsets.
 Heading into the tournament Coastal, who was ranked #5, beat the #4 seed Charleston Southern by a score of 8-0.
 In the match Sarah Maples hit her first career grand slam.
 The Chanticleers then faced #1 seed Radford and pulled off the 2-1 upset.
 Radford was able to turn around the next day and outlast the Chants 6-5 in the rematch and the Chanticleers season would come to an end after an 11-3 loss to the Highlanders.